What is the life cycle of third-party input methods on the macOS platform?

 Then,What is this "input session"?
 After my actual test,In fact, it is the corresponding App,No matter how many input boxes there are,Generally, an app will have a session,In extreme cases, there may be two (this explains the strange situation of switching between Chinese and English in some drop-off input methods),But the actual use is still the latest generated one。

-So,So comprehensively,The following conclusions can be drawn:
+so,So comprehensively,The following conclusions can be drawn:

 The input method is activated by the system,only one process。via system call,A session will be created for each app,The session will create the corresponding Controller,Then in general this Controller will always exist,until the app closes。